The Essential Guide to Crypto Tax in Canada

 What happens if I don't file my cryptocurrency taxes in Canada?

-In Canada you’re charged a late-filing penalty if you have a balance owing and file your tax return late.
+In Canada, you’re charged a late filing penalty if you have a balance owing and file your tax return late.
 You may also be subject to a federal and provincial or territorial penalty if you fail to report an amount of $500 or more.

-Is cryptocurrency legal in Canada?
+Is Bitcoin taxable in Canada?

-How are crypto as wages taxed in Canada?
+How are crypto-to-crypto trades taxed in Canada?

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.